r-barnes/Vida/Read Me Files/Vida README.txt

 		Apple users can make use of Homebrew (http://brew.sh/) to install ffmpeg: brew install ffmpeg

+On an *buntu Linux system you can acquire most dependences with:

+   sudo pip3 install configparser sudo apt install contextfree

 HOW TO USE
 ----------
 After installing all the dependencies necessary, simply `cd` to the VIDA folder and, in the simplest form, type: